Bank holiday collections - Information and advice for recycling and waste collections during bank holidays.

 The costs will be finalised following the completion of a tender exercise.

-Because essential gas and water supplies and telecommunication cables run beneath the river bridge, a temporary utilities bridge needs to be erected nearby.
+Because essential gas and water supplies and telecommunication cables run beneath the river bridge, a temporary utilities bridge is being erected nearby.

-Groundwork has taken place to prepare for this, and the council is in contact with relevant organisations to ensure there is no disruption for people living in communities throughout the Ogmore Valley.
+Designs for how these services will be safely diverted have been completed, and the council is entering into a contract with utility companies and providers to enable this to go ahead so that there is no supply disruption for people living in communities throughout the Ogmore Valley.

-While this complex engineering project cannot be carried out without causing a certain amount of inconvenience, every effort will be made to keep disruption to an absolute minimum, and to complete the work as quickly as possible.
+As a complex engineering project, the replacement cannot be carried out without causing a certain amount of inconvenience, but every effort will be made to keep disruption to an absolute minimum, and to complete the work as quickly as possible.

 Once the new deck has been installed, the council’s priority will be to return traffic to normal and ensure that drivers can safely use the new bridge to enter or leave the Ogmore Valley.